These are the best Labor Day deals we've found

 I'm shocked -- shocked! -- to learn that stores are turning Labor Day into an excuse to sell stuff.
 Wait -- no, I'm not.
 As much as I respect the original intent of the holiday (which became official back in 1894), to most of us, it's just a bonus day off -- one that's blissfully tacked onto a weekend.
 So, yeah, stores; go ahead, run your sales.
 I'm listening.

+- Be sure to check out Amazon's roughly three dozen Labor Day deals on TVs and audio.

+- Google Express is having a big sale as well, one that includes deals on game consoles, AirPods, iPhones, laptops and more.

-Below I've rounded up a handful of items I consider to be the cream of the crop (and it's early yet, so watch for more cream in the days to come), followed by a handy reference guide to other Labor Day sales.
+Below I've rounded up a handful of individual items I consider to be the cream of the crop, followed by a handy reference guide to other Labor Day sales.
+Keep in mind, of course, that products may sell out at any time, even if the sale itself is still running.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.

+I thought this might be a mistake, but, no, the weirdly named HP Laptop 15t Value is indeed quite the value at this price.
+Specs include an Intel Core i7 processor, 12GB of RAM, a 256GB solid-state drive and a 15.6-inch display.
+However, I strongly recommend paying an extra $50 to upgrade that display to FHD (1,920 x 1,080), because you're not likely to be happy with the native 1,366 x 768 resolution.

 Spotify and most other streaming services rely on compressed audio, which robs the listener of full fidelity.
 Enter Tidal, the only "major" service that delivers lossless audio -- meaning at least on par with CD quality, if not better.
 Want to see (er, hear) the difference for yourself?
 Grab this excellent extended trial while you can.
 It's just $6 for three months, and it's good for up to six listeners.